What is heat rash?

-Sometimes called miliaria, this is a harmless but very itchy skin rash with small red spots in places where sweat collects, such as the armpits, back, under the breasts, chest, groin, crooks of elbows and knees, and the waist.
+Heat rash — sometimes called prickly heat, sweat rash or miliaria, is a harmless but very itchy skin rash.
+It causes small red spots in places where sweat collects, such as the armpits, back, under the breasts, chest, groin, elbow creases and back of the knees, and the waist.

 - an irritating itch and prickling sensation

 - redness and mild swelling of the affected area

 Symptoms of heat rash last 2 to 3 days.